-A written report explaining the Project Schedule in detail.
+A written report explaining the Project Schedule in detail, as specified in Subsection 108.12(F) of the specifications.

 Predecessor:

 An activity that affects the start or finish date of another activity with a logically tied relationship.

 Preliminary Schedule:

 A CPM schedule that shows the Baseline Schedule for the first 60 calendar days of contract time and, the work breakdown structure and milestones for the entire contract.